thebrandonallen/edit-author-slug/readme.txt

 Make sure you are an admin, or have been assigned the `edit_users` or `edit_author_slug` capability.

 == Changelog ==

+= 0.9.3 =
+* Update readme references to plugin settings
+* Fix some copy pasta in settings

 = 0.9.2 =
 * Fix issue where any profile information other than the Author Slug could not be updated